Published October 12th, by Ben Reynolds

 There are currently only 50 Dividend Aristocrat stocks.
 You can see all of the Dividend Aristocrats here.

 AT&T stands out even among the Dividend Aristocrats.
 It is the only telecom Dividend Aristocrat.
 It also has an unusually high dividend yield of 4.9%.
+The company is one of the strongest high yielding dividend stocks around.

 The company has paid increasing dividends for 32 consecutive years.
 The company is widely expected to announce another increase in mid-December of 2016.
 You can see AT&T’s quarterly dividend history since 1984 below.